sigma-squared-dapp/sigma-squared-docs/README.md

 The game smart contracts and house treasury are owned by a DAO, which in turn is controlled using voting interests in the form of an ERC20 token called Sigma Squared (SIGMA2).
 Players can place bets denominated in SIGMA2 for 0% house edge, enabling actuarially fair gambling.
 This is not something players can obtain elsewhere at the time of writing, as far as the writers are aware.
 Users can also place bets denominated in MATIC and USDC for a small house edge, which is set by the community/DAO.
 In the future, the community can choose to deploy game contracts for other tokens.
 Any contract balances that arise as the result of this house edge are completely owned and controlled by the DAO.
 The community may vote to distribute game contract balances in the future in the form of dividends or a buyback, for example.

-To ensure that the DAO, and in turn the game contracts / house are actually controlled by players, 90% of the initial circulating supply of Sigma Squared tokens will be given away to players in the form of rewards.
+To ensure the DAO, and in turn the game contracts / house are actually controlled by players, 90% of the initial circulating supply of Sigma Squared tokens will be given away to players in the form of rewards.
 This will happen over the first year of Sigma Squared’s existence.
 A certain number of tokens are distributed to players per block, prorated based on each player’s largest loss in a rewards round.
 This encourages use of the game contracts, and helps reduce variance, since the largest losers are rewarded more.
-A more detailed explanation can be found in the ‘Rewards’ section of the documentation.
+A more detailed explanation can be found in the [Rewards](rewards.md) section of the documentation.

 ## Background